RomanLut/Multiwii-ESP32-port/README.md

 The goal is to build quadcopter based on ESP32 microcontroller, Eachine E58 motors and 3D-printed shell.

+Drone can be controlled with Dualshock 3 controller, or DIY controller based on https://github.com/RomanLut/hx_espnow_rc

 Firmware is Mahowii port for ESP32.

 Mahowii is modified Multiwii firmware enchanced for quadcopters.
 Original Mahowii repository: https://github.com/mahowik/mahowii